Raising funds is one of the toughest parts of starting a startup.

 Talk to your bank and get an unsecured loan based on balance sheets of earlier years.

-Crowdfunding is the latest method to raise funds in the country.
-Crowdfunding is a method where multiple people come together to fund your venture in lieu of “no stake”.
+Crowdfunding is a method to raise funds where multiple people come together to fund your venture in lieu of “no stake”.

 Wow.
 Imagine someone giving you money in return for no gain.
 Where on the earth do you get such noble souls?